fcboucher/BBMV/Tutorial-BBMV.md

 ## Markov Chain Monte Carlo estimation
 We can also estimate parameters of the full model using an MCMC chain with the Metropolis Hastings algorithm and a simple Gibbs sampler.
 This is done through the *MH_MCMC_V_ax4bx2cx_root_bounds* function.
 For explanations on each parameter the function takes as input I refer you to the manual of the *BBMV* package, which can be found in the Github directory.

 Here we will run a quick example with only 20,000 generations and default parameters for the priors and proposal functions.
 In verbose main, we get the state of the chain printed to the screen every at every sampled generation.
-If you allow plots, you will also see how the trace of the chain.
+If you allow plots, you will also see the trace of the chain:

 ```r
 MCMC= MH_MCMC_V_ax4bx2cx_root_bounds(tree,trait=TRAIT,Nsteps=20000,record_every=100,plot_every=500,Npts_int=20,pars_init=c(-8,0,0,0,5,min(TRAIT),max(TRAIT)),prob_update=c(0.05,0.3,0.3,0.15,0.15,0.05,0.05),verbose=TRUE,plot=TRUE,save_to='~/Desktop/testMCMC1.Rdata',save_every=1000,type_priors=c(rep('Normal',4),rep('Uniform',3)),shape_priors=list(c(0,2),c(0,2),c(0,2),c(0,2),NA,30,30),proposal_type='Uniform',proposal_sensitivity=c(1,0.5,0.5,0.5,1,1,1),prior.only=F)
 ```
 Now we can measure the effective sample size of the chain using the package *coda*.
 This value should be above 100 for a chain to have converged and in addition we should run several chains and check that they have converged to the same posterior distribution.
 We can also plot the posterior distribution of the model parameters.
-We remove the 50 first samples as burnin just for fun, but we should probably be running the chain for much longer and discard way more samples.
+We remove the 50 first samples as burnin just for fun, but we should probably be running the chain for much longer and discard way more samples:
 ```r
 library(coda)
 apply(MCMC[-c(1:50),2:11],2,effectiveSize)